VilhoValittu/CamillaFIR/README.md

-# Please update to versions (CamillaFIR_2.6.5 & CamillaFIR_DSP 1.0.2) Major bug fixes on the engine!
+# Please update to versions (CamillaFIR_2.7.0 & CamillaFIR_DSP 1.0.3 & Camillafir_plot 1.1.0) Major bug fixes on the engine!

 ---